Osaroigb/risevest-senior-backend-test/README.md

 - User authentication (signup, login)
 - Post creation and management
 - Comment creation and management
-- Fetch top users with the latest comments
+- Fetch top users with their latest comment
 - PostgreSQL as the database
-- Redis for caching and session management
+- Redis for caching
 - Dockerized setup for easy deployment

 ## Table of Contents